jeffzhkw/AP-CS-Classwork/Class Notes/oop.md

 Bicycle
 Attribute: Numbers of level of speed changers, weights , maximum speed
 Behavior: speed up, slow down, turn the angle

+Mar.
+6th, 2018
+Define these terms

+1. Inheritance
+2. Superclass
+3. Subclass
+4. extends
+5. super()
+6. What is the difference between superclass and subclass, give at least 1 example?
+7. Which is bigger?
+A superclass or a subclass?

+1. It takes methods from one class and gives to another class that it can be used
+2. A more general class.
+3. A more specific class under a superclass
+4. Extends is a way in java code to indicate that the class before "extends" is under superclass that appear after "extends"
+5. Super() is a method that takes the constructor of superclass.
+6. subclass is one category under a superclass.
+For example, class students is under class person.
+7. Sub class is bigger